hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/132_reply_to_the_address_of_welcome_at_madura.md

 must also remember that the leaders of our societies have never been either generals or kings, but Rishis.
 And who are the Rishis?
-The Rishi as he is called in the Upanishads is not an ordinary man, but a Mantra-drashtâ.
+The Rishi as he is called in the Upanishads is not an ordinary man, but a Mantra-drashtā.
 He is a man who sees religion, to whom religion is not merely book-learning, not argumentation, nor speculation, nor much talking, but actual realization, a coming face to face with truths which transcend the senses.
 This is Rishihood, and that Rishihood does not belong to any age, or time, or even to sects or caste.
-Vâtsyâyana says, truth must be realised; and we have to remember that you, and I, and every one of us will be called upon to become Rishis; and we must have faith in ourselves; we must become world-movers, for everything is in
+Vātsyāyana says, truth must be realised; and we have to remember that you, and I, and every one of us will be called upon to become Rishis; and we must have faith in ourselves; we must become world-movers, for everything is in